architjoshi-db/arcion-docs/content/docs/tutorials/cloudsql-postgres-to-bigquery.md

 For more information, see [Set a default region and zone](https://cloud.google.com/compute/docs/gcloud-compute#set_default_zone_and_region_in_your_local_client).

+### Get Arcion self-hosted CLI
+1. Arcion self-hosted CLI comes as a ZIP file that you must download.
+[Contact us](http://www.arcion.io/contact) to get access to the self-hosted ZIP and license file.
+2. Once you have access to the ZIP file, download it to the directory of your choice and unzip it.
+Unzipping the archive creates a directory `replicant-cli`.
+You can find the Replicant binary in `replicant-cli/bin/` directory.

 ## Step 1: Set up Tau T2A virtual machine instance
 Tau T2A virtual machines (VMs) in the `us-central1` region are available for a free trial until March 31, 2024.
 For more information, see [Tau T2A free trial](https://cloud.google.com/compute/docs/instances/create-arm-vm-instance#t2afreetrial).